theAdhocracy/record-player/README.md

 - ✅ Store sort choice in local storage
 - ✅ Change sort so that it ignores "the" in titles
 - ✅ Fix build to stop unwanted artist pages being rendered (`getStaticPaths`)
+- ✅ Artists pages populate from correct API
+- ✅ All tracks should be scrobbled so min length sent 31 seconds

 ## Future